The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 The Focus does a decent job in catering for passengers.
 Two adults will enjoy pretty generous space in the back seats, while three will squeeze in at a push, but it’s also true that many rivals provide a bit more rear space.
 It’s a similar story with the most important bit of any estate car; the boot.
 At first glance, the wide and well-shaped space you’re presented with looks absolutely huge, and looks even bigger when you fold the rear seats – which go pretty much flat – down.
 In actual fact, however, the space you get isn’t anywhere near as much as you get in many rival small estates.
 What’s more, you have a pronounced load lip and a protruding rear bumper to muscle items over first, and there aren’t many of the clever touches that you find in rival estates.

 The best small estates are pretty much indistinguishable from their hatchback counterparts on the road, and that’s certainly the case with the Focus.
 And, that means it ranks among the very best cars of its type to drive.
 It’s terrific fun along your favourite country road thanks to strong grip, crisp body control, excellent balance and quick responses.
 The steering is especially helpful on that last point, because it’s devilishly quick, both to react and to turn.
 Despite the car’s sharpness, though, it always keeps you comfortable, at all speeds and on all sorts of roads.
 Refinement is just as impressive, keeping life quiet and serene in any situation.
-Hot-hatch fans will be delighted that all these positive qualities translate into the ST. Yes, the ride is a little on the firm side, but it’s more than acceptable, given the fine body control.
-More importantly, the ST handles really well, with huge amounts of grip and a wonderful balance through the bends that can only inspire confidence in the driver.
+Hot-hatch fans will be delighted that all these positive qualities translate into the ST. It handles really well, with huge amounts of grip and a wonderful balance through the bends that can only inspire confidence in the driver.
+Yes, the sportier suspension setup means the ride is a little firm, but it’s more than acceptable given the fine body control.
+The ST-Line cars also get a sports suspension, which again, means a bumpier ride than in mainstream Focus models.
+However, without the performance increase you get from the full-fat ST version, this doesn’t sit quite as well.
+You begin to question the wisdom of putting up with the reduction in comfort if you don’t have the extra pace to make up for it.

-There’s a huge range of engines available for the Focus Estate, but so far, we’ve only had the chance to try a couple of the mainstream motors.
-The first was the 148bhp 1.5-litre turbocharged petrol, and it’s a little cracker.
+There’s a huge range of engines available for the Focus, but so far, we’ve only had the chance to try a handful of the mainstream motors.
+The first is the 148bhp 1.5-litre turbocharged petrol, and it’s a little cracker.
 It feels punchy and flexible at the bottom of the rev range, and it’s capable of sprightly pace when you work it harder.
 Granted, the throttle response could be a bit sharper, but the engine always stays impressively quiet and smooth.
-This engine is likely to be ignored by most buyers, though, who will probably plump for one of the 1.0-litre, three-cylinder turbocharged petrols (available in outputs of 99bhp and 123bhp) or the 118bhp 1.5-litre diesel.
-We've tried the diesel, and it’s impressive, with good flexibility and a progressive power delivery, and it’s smooth and quiet to boot.
+This engine is likely to be ignored by most petrol buyers, though, who will probably plump for one of the 1.0-litre, three-cylinder turbocharged petrols, available in outputs of 99bhp and 123bhp.
+We’ve tried the latter, and in fairness, that would seem to be a good decision.
+The engine delivers a staggering amount of pull and pace for such a diminutive unit, and it provides real flexibility as well as some genuine fizz.
+Refinement is also very impressive, with none of the off-beat buzz you normally associate with a three-cylinder.
+It’s also available with a six-speed automatic gearbox which is a little slow to slush through the gears, so we’d stick with the sweet-shifting six-speed manual.
+Diesel buyers need not look past the impressive 118bhp 1.5-litre diesel.
+It delivers good flexibility and a progressive power delivery, and it’s smooth and quiet to boot.
 Of all its attributes, though, it’s this engine’s low running costs that’ll seal the deal for most people.
 Hot-hatch fans will love the Focus ST. Its turbocharged petrol engine is super-quick to respond from just 2,000rpm and is really strong at the top of the rev range, making this a very quick car.
 The trouble is, it's almost too keen, struggling to put its power down even in the dry.
 And, you don’t even need to unfurl the full power for the front wheels to tug at the steering or dive down any changes in camber.
-The same happens in the diesel version of the ST, and although it delivers vicious pull in the mid-range, the tail-off in performance towards the top of the rev range isn't really what you want.
+The same happens in the diesel version of the ST, and although it delivers vicious pull in the mid-range, the tail-off in performance towards the top of the rev range isn't really what you want in a true-blue hot hatch.

 The Focus isn’t cheap in the family estate car scheme of things, and it’s priced very closely to some seriously impressive rivals.
 What’s more, the car’s resale values have traditionally been pretty weak, and that will severely impact the whole-life cost of owning your car.
 However, most of the engines are among the better performers in the class for fuel consumption and CO2 emissions, so you’ll save a bit on fuel and tax.
 That’s especially important if you’re a company car driver (and if you’re considering a Focus, then there’s every likelihood you are), for whom the 1.5-litre diesel engines will prove most cost-effective.